rajbirjohar/Auto-Exposure/README.md

 ## Purpose

-This is a social media web app with a focus on cars - uploading cars, sharing cars, liking cars.
+Auto Exposure is a social media site designed for car enthusiasts in mind.
+You can upload and share photos of your cars or admire photos of other people's cars and bond over the thing we all love so much.

 ### Features